dasiths/dasiths.github.io/_posts/2019-04-27-azuread-multi-tenant-aspnetcore-angular.md

         }
     }
     ```
 That's it for the back end.
-We used an `Exception Filter` to catch `SecurityTokenInvalidIssuerException` and map it to a `401` response.
+We can use an `Exception Filter` to catch `SecurityTokenInvalidIssuerException` and map it to a `401` response.
 It really depends on how you want to handle non white listed tenant user logging in.
 You can catch this exception from the front end and redirect the user to a specific place.
+There are many examples on the internet on how to do this if you're interested.

 ## The single page application (Anglar app)